shrugs/BossBoss/README.md

 run this: `select * FROM class WHERE seats_available=0 AND seats_status LIKE "%open%"`, question results

-Question why q='', subjects=Accounting and campuses=Main Campus Filtering by main campus shouldn't do anything.

-Additionally, filtering by term makes the result smaller when it shouldn't.

 Need to devise a way to default to the most recent term. maybe just parse the dates (Fall 2014) with chronic and get a time